giulianodelagala/BSale-Test/README.md

 ### Frontend
 The Frontend is mainly developed with vanilla JavaScript.
 This consumes the REST API, and displays on screen the list of products as a grid of Cards, in addition to controlling the pagination through a navbar also made with pure JS.
 The queries are made with JQuery Ajax, and a basic error control is made, as well as a loading message.
-It also offers the user the ability to search for products through a modal form.
+It offers the user the ability to search for products through a modal form, and filter the products by category by means of a dropdown menu.

 #### Technologies Used
 * HTML